tasket/wyng-backup/README.md

---tar-bypass           | Use direct access for file:/ archives (send) --passcmd=_'command'_  | Read passphrase from output of a wallet/auth app --upgrade-format       | Upgrade older Wyng archive to current format. (arch-check) --dry-run              | Make `send` session a dry run, see estimate of changed data.
+--tar-bypass           | Use direct access for file:/ archives (send) --passcmd=_'command'_  | Read passphrase from output of a wallet/auth app --upgrade-format       | Upgrade older Wyng archive to current format. (arch-check) --change-uuid          | Change the archive UUID to a new random value. (arch-check) --dry-run              | Make `send` session a dry run, see estimate of changed data.
 --remap                | Remap volume to current archive during `send` or `diff`.
 --json                 | Output volume: session info in json format (list).
 --force                | Not used with most commands.
+--force-allow-rollback | Accept archive if it was reverted to an earlier state.
+--opt-ssh              | Override internal _ssh_ options.
+--opt-qubes            | Override internal _qvm-run_ options.
 --meta-reduce=_mode:N_ | Reduce or extend local metadata caching.
 --meta-dir=_path_      | Use a different metadata dir than the default.
 --debug                | Debug mode